31st Mar 2022 |

 Harry

-This response would score highly for a variety of reasons:
+This response would achieve a high score for several reasons:

-• When writing an informal letter, you can use the person’s first name when addressing them (i.e., Hi John)
+When writing an informal letter format task, you can use the person’s first name when addressing them (i.e., Hi John).

-Visit our IELTS Prepare Page to find more practice material so that you are perfect your skills.
-Also, visit our IELTS blog page to get more hints and tips so that you are ready for test day.
+Visit our IELTS Prepare Page to find more practice materials and refine your skills.
+Explore our IELTS blog page to get additional hints and tips to be fully prepared for your test day.
 Best of luck with your IELTS preparation!

 Are you ready to take your test?
 Visit our registration page to find the latest IELTS test dates in your area!